Medical case studies showcase work by Walter Reed trainees, staff

 |0

-This work, Medical case studies showcase work by Walter Reed trainees, staff [Image 2 of 2], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical case studies showcase work by Walter Reed trainees, staff, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.